kentnf/VirusDetect/README.md

 - a `run` command that can validate inputs, classify samples, and prepare sample working files
 - Python implementations of sample preparation, virus-reference alignment, host subtraction, de novo assembly, aligned contig generation, combined-contig deduplication, and virus identification
 - Python-native `blastn`/`blastx` identification outputs, including raw tables, top-hit tables, contig classification FASTA files, per-sample summary TSV/JSON, HTML summary pages, per-reference detail pages, and undetermined-contig reports
-- a transitional `legacy` backend that runs the existing Perl pipeline from the Python CLI
+- a Python-first `run` command with an optional transitional `legacy` backend for the existing Perl pipeline

-The legacy backend remains available during the migration, but the Python backend can now run end-to-end through `identify_virus`.
+The default backend on `main` is now `python`.
+The legacy backend remains available during the migration through `--backend legacy`.

 This is still an alpha release line: the Python pipeline is functional through identification and reporting, but report parity and package-manager distribution are not finished yet.